freadblangks/LegionCore-7.3.5/README.md

 ## Reporting issues

-Issues can be reported via the [Github issue tracker](https://github.com/dufernst/LegionCore-7.3.5/issues).
+Issues can be reported via the [Github issue tracker](https://github.com/SmokeRover/LegionCore-7.3.5/issues).

 Please take the time to review existing issues before submitting your own to prevent duplicates.

+When reporting quest issues please put the quest name in the title and provide its QuestID or a link to its wowhead entry where possible.

 In addition, thoroughly read through the [issue tracker guide](https://community.trinitycore.org/topic/37-the-trinitycore-issuetracker-and-you/) to ensure your report contains the required information.
 Incorrect or poorly formed